 Rose Marie Arce is a senior producer for Starfish Media Group based in New York and has served on the boards of the National Association of Hispanic Journalists the National Lesbian and Gay Journalists Association, as well as the San Francisco State University Newswatch project.
 Arce has won two Emmy awards for Spot News and Investigative Reporting.
 As a print reporter, most recently for New York Newsday, she shared the Pulitzer Prize for Spot News Reporting.

-Ta-Nehisi Coates is a senior editor for The Atlantic and the author of the memoir The Beautiful Struggle.
+Ta-Nehisi Coates is a national correspondent for The Atlantic and the author of the memoir The Beautiful Struggle.
 Coates lives in New York with his wife and son.
 In 2013, his essay “Fear of a Black President” won a National Magazine Award.

 Katrina vanden Heuvel is editor and publisher of The Nation.
 She is the author of A Dictionary of Republicanisms (An Indispensable Guide to Their Doublespeak) and the editor or co-editor of several collections.
 Her articles have appeared in The Washington Post, The Los Angeles Times, The New York Times and The Boston Globe—and she is a frequent commentator on American and international politics on MSNBC, ABC, CNN and PBS.
 She has won numerous awards for her journalism and public service.